Afghan Hindu family in Germany await visa to immerse son’s ashes in Ganga

 Madhu said they had applied for visas in December 2021, and received a reply after a year, stating that the application was rejected.
 “But no reason has been specified for the rejection,” she added.

+Nearly 500 Afghan Hindu families are registered with Asamai Temple in Frankfurt, opened by immigrants after moving to Germany, and their association, Afghan Hindu Cultural Association, have sent multiple letters to Modi and the MEA to consider visas of at least families who want to complete last rites, but without any positive response yet, said Gardezi, the council’s president.

 Gardezi told The Sunday Express: “No time-line is being given.
-They are simply denying visas to Hindus and Sikhs because they hold Afghan passports.
+They are simply denying visa to Hindus and Sikhs because they hold Afghan passports.
 We have been visiting India for years to complete death rituals, weddings, visiting families, pilgrimage to Haridwar, etc. There was no problem.
-Suddenly, we cannot enter India just because we have Afghan passports…”
+Suddenly, we cannot enter India just because we have Afghan passports.
+This is beyond logic.”

 In their latest letter to Modi, the Council wrote: “We introduce ourselves as Afghan Hindus who migrated from Afghanistan to different parts of the world & European Countries in the last two (or) three decades.
 In Germany, most of us are now well settled…but few families and (their) aged parents still have asylum status.
 They are availing all benefits and support from the German government, except to travel abroad they have a Travel Document and Afghan passport….
 Being Hindus, we wish to visit Hindu pilgrimage sites in India.
 We also have to visit Haridwar to perform the last rituals of the deceased family members.
 In this connection, we are facing problems in getting a visa for India….
 Please help us in getting the necessary visa for those who want to perform the last rites…”